What Is The Difference Between Viruses And Bacteria?

 The transmission of germs and viruses may occur via several different channels.
 Viral infections are often conveyed by saliva, mucus, and other respiratory secretions, either by breathing them in or coming into close contact with infected people.

 Various microorganisms, including viruses and bacteria, may cause human sickness.
 While they may be similar in size, there are significant distinctions between them.
 Viruses are tiny compared to bacteria and can only multiply inside a living cell.
-The common cold, influenza, and even more severe diseases like HIV/AIDS and COVID-19 may all be caused by these organisms.
+The common cold, influenza, and even more severe diseases may all be caused by these organisms.
 Bacteria are ubiquitous, single-celled organisms that may trigger various symptoms, including but not limited to skin, respiratory, and gastrointestinal illnesses.
 Antibiotics and antiviral drugs are effective against bacterial and viral infections, respectively.